 What sort of motorcycles do you use?

 NBB volunteers don’t ride their own bikes, they ride bikes owned by the charity.
-We currently operate a fleet consisting of three Triumph Trophies, two Yamaha FJRs, and 4 Honda Pan European.
-These are tourer type motorcycles designed to be ridden for extended periods and distances, that offer some protection from the worst of the weather and which have reasonable luggage capacity.
+We currently operate a fleet consisting of Yamaha FJRs, Honda Pan European's, BMW R1250RT's & BMW F800's.
+These are mainly tourer type motorcycles designed to be ridden for extended periods and distances, that offer some protection from the worst of the weather and which have reasonable luggage capacity.

 Our bikes have full high visibility markings in order to ensure they can be easily identified as ‘Blood Bikes’ and to help our riders and their precious cargo be seen, and stay safe.

 No, only vehicles belonging to the charity may be used.
 It is worth noting that the fitting of emergency equipment (blue lights, sirens etc) to a volunteer’s personal vehicle is considered illegal by the DfT, ACPO and many Police forces.
 Northumbria Blood bikes does not in any way approve of, and will not support any rider / driver found or suspected to be engaged in this activity.

 Our riders will be ‘on call’ several times each month, and they take possession of the NBB bike, for the time that they are on call, so that they can respond immediately to a request for assistance.
 Riders who wish to work from home need to have a garage or other secure place to store the bike while at home on call.
 For riders without a garage, we have bikes based at ambulance stations which riders can work from while on shift.

 Where are the cars kept?